vincentqb/dot.py/README.md

     env ENV_SECRET_KEY=test1234 ~/dotdash/dotdash link default
     ```

-1. The rendered file will be linked into the home with the `.rendered` suffix removed and a dot pre-prended.
+1. The rendered file will be linked into the home with the `.rendered` suffix removed and a dot prepended.
 In the example, this will result in the rendered file `default/env.rendered` being created and linked to `~/.env` with the below contents.

     ```sh
     export SECRET_KEY=test1234